loda-lang/loda-programs/programs/oeis/list4.md

 * [A210978](http://oeis.org/A210978) ([L09 program](210/A210978.asm)): A186029 and positive terms of A001106 interleaved.
 * [A210981](http://oeis.org/A210981) ([L06 program](210/A210981.asm)): A062725 and positive terms of A051682 interleaved.
 * [A210982](http://oeis.org/A210982) ([L08 program](210/A210982.asm)): Zero together with A126264 and positive terms of A051624 interleaved.
-* [A210984](http://oeis.org/A210984) ([L08 program](210/A210984.asm)): Total number of states of the first n subshells of the nuclear shell model in which the subshells are ordered by energy level in increasing order.
 * [A211006](http://oeis.org/A211006) ([L17 program](211/A211006.asm)): Pair (n,p) where n is the sum of adjacent nonprimes and p is the sum of adjacent primes.
 * [A211007](http://oeis.org/A211007) ([L06 program](211/A211007.asm)): Surface area of the first n faces of the structure mentioned in A211006.
 * [A211010](http://oeis.org/A211010) ([L09 program](211/A211010.asm)): Value on the axis "x" of the endpoint of the structure of A211000 at n-th stage.